Victoria Point (Qld)

 Health performance in Victoria Point is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

 Victoria Point faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions somewhat prevalent across all age cohorts but more so among older ones.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~8,268 people), compared to 55.8% in Greater Brisbane.
-The most common medical conditions are arthritis and mental health issues, affecting 11.0% and 8.6% of residents respectively, while 60.7% claim to be completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
-Working-age residents show a higher prevalence of chronic health conditions than average.
-The area has 32.6% of residents aged 65 and over (5,283 people), which is higher than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.
+Private health cover is relatively low at approximately 51% of the total population (~8,307 people), compared to 55.8% in Greater Brisbane.
+The most common medical conditions are arthritis and mental health issues, impacting 11.0% and 8.6% of residents respectively.
+60.7% of residents declare themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age residents show above average prevalence of chronic health conditions.
+As of the latest data (2020), 31.8% of residents are aged 65 and over (5,177 people), higher than the 15.1% in Greater Brisbane.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health